frida/frida/CONTRIBUTING.md

 Every C file must follow the following structure, in this order:

-* Own heder includes
+* Own header includes
 * Internal header includes
-* System includes
+* System/dependency includes
 * typedefs
 * enum and struct definitions
 * Forward declarations / prototypes
 * Global state / static variables
 * Implementation code

+Each such group should be separated by a blank line, and includes should be listed in alphabetical order.

 ## Spaces